asdfugil/linux-apple-resources/KERNEL.md

 Enable support for the pin controller found on A7-A11 SoCs, which the buttons are wired to on A7-A10X.

+- CONFIG_BACKLIGHT_APPLE_DWI
+This enables backlight support on some iPhone, iPad and iPod touch models.

+- CONFIG_I2C_APPLE
+Enable PA Semi SMBus I2C controller present on the SoCs.

+- BACKLIGHT_DA2XXX
+Enable support for backlight connected to WLED output of Dialog DA2089/DA2207/DA2257/DA2400 PMICs, as used on some iPads.

 For A7-A8X, enable:
 - CONFIG_ARM64_4K
 ```